 Logging In to an SKSM Online Course

 - If you are a GTU student, you will receive a WebAdvisor username and password from your school's registrar.
-If you are not a GTU student, you will receive a username and password from Starr King's online education office shortly before your course begins.
-Use the username and password to access your Moodle course and the GTU-specific Precourse (required for new students).
+If you are not a GTU student, you will receive a username and password from CITS, the GTU's Technical Support department, prior to your first GTU online course.
+You will also receive a Moodle enrollment key (one key per course) from Starr King's online education office shortly before your SKSM online course begins.
+Use the username and password plus key to access your Moodle course and the GTU-specific Precourse (required for new students).

 - Enter your username and password then click the Login button.
 Notice that after you log in successfully, your name will appear in the upper right corner of the screen.

 - Click on the appropriate course category, then the course name to enter the course.
 Or use the Search Courses feature below the Course Categories.
 Type in the course number, or words from the title, and click "Go."

 - On the new page, enter the enrollment key (see steps 2 and 3 above); then click the Enroll me in this course button.

 - You should now have entered the course.
 In the future you may go directly to the course (http://moodle.gtu.edu) without using the enrollment key.

 Shortly after your course begins, let your instructor know whether you'll take the course for pass/fail or for a letter grade.
 Online courses span 15 weeks (fourteen weeks of instruction and a one week mid-semester break).
 They employ textbooks or online readings or a combination of both.
 Most instructors run unit-weeks from Sunday at midnight to the following Sunday at midnight, and students are not required to be online at the same time.
 Typically, there is a reading assignment each week, and students respond to what they've read and to one another's responses, which are posted in the Forums on the course sites.
 Students are asked to complete mid- and end-of-semester course evaluations, and final papers or projects are usually required.